muratk5n/thirdwave/en/mbl/2023/week01.md

 ---

-Theater's revenue needs to come out of the gross not be a multiple of the budget.  *The Joker* had a budget of abt 70 mil..?
+Theater's revenue needs to come out of the gross not be a multiple of the budget.  *Joker* had a budget of abt 70 mil..?
 Did the theaters say "oh we'll take pity on this tiny little movie, give you a pass, charge you less"?
 That's not how it works.
 The more a movie makes, the more a theater makes - no matter the budget.

 ---